ITU-BDSA2024-GROUP30/Chirp/docs/Sophie.md

 In Chirp.ChirpCore.Tests we have unit tests.
 These test the ChirpCore part of the program by creating entities of our domain model types and testing whether they can be created correctly as well as test that Cheeps and Authors can be related to each other.
 We have a test in Chirp.ChirpInfrastructure.Tests that is independent of the program code.
 This test should ALWAYS pass - it is our canary in the coal mine.
 If this test fails, our test suite is not functioning.
 Up until the final few weeks we had API tests in Chirp.ChirpWeb.Tests, which tested if we got expected outputs from the public and private timelines.
-These tests were removed as we changed our database to run using an environment variable.
+These tests were removed when we changed our database to run using an environment variable.

 ## License